James wanted to start a blog, write astounding blog posts, drive traffic to his blog and eventually make a ton of money out of it.

 With their single-click WordPress install, you can get your site live on the internet within minutes.
 Not to forget, their chat & email support is also spellbinding.

-With a budget-friendly cost yet great features, Bluehost is designed for every type of blogger.
+With a budget-friendly cost yet great features, Hostinger is designed for every type of blogger.

 In their shared hosting, they have got three great plans:

-For both i.e. side blogger as well as the full-time blogger, you can choose to go with either the basic plan or the choice plus plan which is recommended by Bluehost.
+For both i.e. side blogger as well as the full-time blogger, you can choose to go with either Single Web Hosting Plan or the Premium Web Hosting Plan which is recommended by Hostinger.

 The major difference between the two plans: